based on Reviews

 • Energy metabolism: Central component of the respiratory chain (inner mitochondrial membrane)

-• antioxidant in lipophilic phase (concerning arteriosclerosis, cancer, accelerated aging, etc.))
+• Antioxidant in lipophilic phase (concerning arteriosclerosis, cancer, accelerated aging, etc.))

-• Localization in mitochondria: particularly good and rapid local effect on oxygen radicals
+• Localization in mitochondria: particularly good and rapid local effect on oxygen radicals.

 • Involved in the reduction of oxidized vitamin E